Jackman3005/redux-act-classy/README.md

     - test that functions are not passed when deconstructing {...action}
 - Add tests to helper functions

-- Bug: Fix doAsync return types that are arrays. only able to determine they are any[] atm
+- Bug: Fix perform return types that are arrays. only able to determine they are any[] atm

-- `doAsync` takes a `getState: () => T` T should be the defined top level state interface for users projects...
+- `perform` takes a `getState: () => T` T should be the defined top level state interface for users projects...
 How can we make this generic (without passing it into EACH new EasyAction)...